nielswitte/OpenSim-CMS/assets/docs.md/02_API/02_Authentication.md

+**Notice:** All authentication functions require at least `READ` permissions to the Auth API.

+Passwords are encrypted and salted before being stored in the database.

 Before the API can be used, an user needs to authorize himself.
 This can be done by using the following API:

 ```http